ryanuber/sertify/README.md

 the first chunk will be an FQDN.
 You could use `by_iter` in this case to say that element 0 of this chunked array must validate an FQDN regex.

+`min_chunks`
+The minimum number of chunks to be found in the string when split

+`max_chunks`
+The maximum number of chunks to be found in the string when split

 What else is coming?
 --------------------